LewisResearchGroup/ProteomicsQC/docs/installation.md

 And follow the instructions to provide an email address and password.

+## 7) Run a development server (Optional)

+    make devel  # starts the production server on port 8080

+The development server will run on [localhost:8000](localhost:8000).

-## 7) Run the server in production
+## 8) Run the server in production

     make collectstatic  # The static url has to be setup with a remote proxy. make serve  # starts the production server on port 8000

 You can now navigate to [localhost:8080/admin](localhost:8080/admin) and login to the admin account with the credentials you provided in step 5.

-## 8) Run a development server (Optional)

-    make devel

-The development server will run on [localhost:8000](localhost:8000).
+To make this work you have to configure a remote server that exposes forwards traffic to ports 80 (http) or 443 (https) to port 8080 and back.
+We recommend using NGINX for this purpose.